mathiasertl/django-ca/docs/source/index.rst

 Welcome to django-ca's documentation!
 =====================================

-**django-ca** is a small project to manage TLS certificate authorities and easily issue certificates.
+**django-ca** is a small project to manage TLS certificate authorities and easily issue and revoke certificates.
 It is based on `pyOpenSSL <https://pyopenssl.readthedocs.org/>`_ and `Django
 <https://www.djangoproject.com/>`_.
 It can be used as an app in an existing Django project or
 stand-alone with the basic project included.
 Certificates can be managed through Djangos admin